Cat's Eye (manga): 1983–85 series

 Cat's Eye was adapted into an anime series by Tokyo Movie Shinsha and directed by Yoshio Takeuchi.
 36 episodes were broadcast from July 11, 1983, to March 26, 1984.
 A second series was later produced that ran for 37 episodes from October 8, 1984, to July 8, 1985.

 In 2007, ImaginAsian broadcast the first season of the first anime on ImaginAsian TV, and then gave the first half of the series its first North American home video release.
 Right Stuf Inc. announced that they licensed the entire series in 2013 and would release it on DVD under their Nozomi label.
 The entire anime series was released in North American on two DVDs in July and November 2014.
 In April 2019, it was announced that the Right Stuf license expired.
 In December 2021, Discotek Media announced the rights to the anime series for release on Blu-ray, releasing it on two sets on April 26 and November 29, 2022.

 2025–26 series

 On November 21, 2024, a new original net animation (ONA) adaptation was announced.
-The series is produced by Liden Films and directed by Yoshifumi Sueda, with scripts written by Hayashi Mori, characters designed by Yosuke Yabumoto who is also serving as chief animation director, and music composed by Yuki Hayashi.
-It is streaming on Disney+ as a worldwide exclusive; the first six episodes were released weekly from September 26 to October 31, 2025, while the remaining six will be released from December 26, 2025, to January 30, 2026.
+The series was produced by Liden Films and directed by Yoshifumi Sueda, with scripts written by Hayashi Mori, characters designed by Yosuke Yabumoto who also served as chief animation director, and music composed by Yuki Hayashi.
+It streamed on Disney+ under the Star Originals brand as a worldwide exclusive; the first six episodes were released weekly from September 26 to October 31, 2025, while the remaining six were released from December 26, 2025, to January 30, 2026.

-Hulu is streaming the series in the United States.
+The series is streaming on Hulu in the United States.
+Starting on October 8, 2025, the series' worldwide release outside of Japan was moved following Star's rebrand as Hulu.